xpack/web-doxygen/website/docs/manual/pages/markdown.md

 ### Block quotes {#md_blockquotes}

-<p>Block quotes can be created by starting each line with one or more &gt;'s, similar to what is used in text-only emails.</p>
+Block quotes can be created by starting each line with one or more &gt;'s, similar to what is used in text-only emails.

 <pre><code>&gt; This is a block quote